Organization of Women's Freedom in Iraq

-The Organization of Women's Freedom in Iraq (OWFI) is an organization which campaigns in favour of women's rights in Iraq, and against political Islam and against the US/UK occupation of Iraq.
+The Organization of Women's Freedom in Iraq (OWFI) is an organization which campaigns in favour of women's rights in Iraq, and against political Islam and against the occupation of Iraq by the United States and the United Kingdom.
 It was founded in 2003.
 Its director is Yanar Mohammed, who is also a co-founder of the organization.
 The OWFI works together with women and leftist political groups to protect and empower women in Iraq.

 Background

 From the 1950s until the 1970s Iraqi women had the ability to exercise several rights such as the right to work, receive an education, initiate marriage and divorce, and dress freely.
 These rights were rescinded when Iraq introduced Sharia punishment for certain types of criminal offenses in 1995.
 Women were now required to follow an extremely modest and rigid dress code and most of their civil and social rights were taken away.
 Honor killings became more prevalent, as Iraq does not currently have any laws holding men accountable for these deaths, which leaves Iraqi women vulnerable and without much protection.
 Based on data gathered by the United Nations, violence towards women in Iraq has increased, making them vulnerable to murder, rape, and being kidnapped.
-Moreover, after to invasion of the US in 2003 the protection against these acts have decreased.
+Moreover, after the invasion of Iraq by the US in 2003 the protection against these acts have decreased.

 The Organization of Women's Freedom in Iraq was founded as a way to advocate for these issues and provide protection for vulnerable and at risk women.
 To aid women in jeopardy of honor killings, limited employment options, limited access to health or civil protections, and other acts of violence, the organization has developed shelters for these women to find sanctuary and safety.
 In addition, OWFI advocates for more representation of women in political power, in order to create a voice for women and initiate change.
 The first shelter to be established is located in Baghdad.
 Subsequently, four other shelters have been established as well.